mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 cp: cannot create regular file '/bin/nsh': Operation not permitted
 {% endhighlight %}

 That's not what I expected.
-Please not that the error message is not `Permission denied`: this is NOT a permission issue.
+Please not that the error message is not `Permission denied`: this is *not* a permission issue.
 A little bit of Googling shows us that this error message comes up when one tries to remove/alter an [immutable file](https://www.tecmint.com/make-file-directory-undeletable-immutable-in-linux/).
 This requires root permissions though.
-But fortunately, runnin `sudo -l` shows that our current user can run `chattr` as root!
+But fortunately, running `sudo -l` shows that our current user can run `chattr` as root!

 {% highlight bash %}
 $ sudo chattr -i /bin/nsh